k8ssandra/k8ssandra/docs/content/en/install/doks/_index.md

 ### Spaces

 While these droplets spin up we can head over to the `Spaces` section of the sidebar and create a bucket for our Medusa backups.
 Click the `Create` button to start the process.
-Make sure to select a region where your DOKS cluster is running to traffic ingress/egress costs.
+Make sure to select a region where your DOKS cluster is running to minimize traffic ingress/egress costs.

 ![Spaces wizard](spaces-create.png)

+{{% alert title="Important" color="primary" %}}
+The bucket name must be unique across all of DigitalOcean.
+Copying the value here will most likely result in a conflict.
+{{% /alert %}}

 With a bucket created click the `Spaces` link in the sidebar again and navigate to the `Manage Keys` button.
-From here we must create a key that Medusa will use to access our Space.
+In the `Spaces Access Keys` section create a key that Medusa will use to access our Space.

 ![Spaces key](spaces-key.png)

+After creating the key note the key id and secret.
+We will use these values later when configuring Medusa.
+Failure to do so will require regenerating the secret later.

 ## Retrieve `kubeconfig`